 Urban Homesteading: Is it Really Possible?
 (My 5 Truths About Urban Homesteading)

-Here's why it is possible to become and be a homesteader in even a completely URBAN environment!
+Read on to find out why it is possible to become and to be a homesteader in even a completely URBAN environment——

-Note: There are affiliate links scattered throughout this article, mostly for Amazon.
-If you click through and make any kind of purchase, I'll receive a very small commission at no extra cost to you.
-Thank you for helping support Healing Harvest Homestead--Heidi
+FTC Disclosure: There are affiliate links scattered throughout this article, mostly for Amazon.
+If you click through and make any kind of purchase, I may earn a very small commission at no extra cost to you.

 How Is it Possible to Be an Urban Homesteader?